kristiehuang/Basket-Donation-Payments/README.md

 	* percentage to nonprofit
 * timestamp (NSDate)

-isn’t that what a relationship is? support each other thru life??? but commitment?

 ### Networking
 #### List of network requests by screen
 * Signup / Login